-Beers was the representative for New York’s 22nd congressional district as a Democrat.
+Beers was the representative for New York’s 22nd congressional district and was a Democrat.
 He served from 1837 to 1839.

 From Dec 1838 to Mar 1839, Beers missed 46 of 145 roll call votes, which is 31.7%.
 This is worse than the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.